ABI-Tutorials/CellML-OpenCOR-PMR/source/index.rst

 is included in OpenCOR.

-Note that CellML models are available under a Creative Commons Attribution 3.0 Unported License [44]_.
+Note that CellML models are available under a Creative Commons Attribution 3.0 Unported License [48]_.
 This means that you are free to:

 -  Share — copy and redistribute the material in any medium or format

 -  Adapt — remix, transform, and build upon the material

-for any purpose, even commercially.
+for any purpose, including commercial use.

 The next stage of content development for PMR is to provide a list of the modular components of these models each with their own exposure.
 For